[HISTORY: Adopted by the Mayor and Council of the Borough of Red Bank as indicated in article histories. Amendments noted where applicable.]

 Reinspection.
 Upon second reinspection and failure, the fee shall be $50 for residential (R-1, R-2, R-3), $100 for all other use groups.

-In the case of sale or owner-occupied structures containing one to three dwelling units, the Code Enforcement Officer may issue a conditional certificate of occupancy.
+In the case of sale of owner-occupied structures containing two to three dwelling units, the Code Enforcement Officer may issue a conditional certificate of occupancy.
 The conditional certificate of occupancy may only be issued if disclosure of all defects is made to a prospective purchaser prior to the entering into a binding commitment to sell, and if:

 Satisfactory proof is given that financial difficulties make it impossible to effect immediate compliance, in which case, outstanding violations shall be checked at periodic intervals;